 - Prepare the cream cheese filling by mixing together all of the filling ingredients and beat until smooth.

-- Prepare the batter by combining the flour, sugar, pumpkin pie spice, cinnamon, and salt in a large bowl.
+- Prepare the batter by combining the flour, sugar, baking powder, pumpkin pie spice, cinnamon, and salt in a large bowl.
 Add the eggs, pumpkin, and oil.
 Mix to combine.

 - Use an ice cream scoop to evenly distribute the muffin batter into 24 muffin cups.
 Top the muffin batter with a tablespoon of the cream cheese filling.
 Sprinkle the streusel topping over the batter.